 FINDINGS AND ANALYSIS

 The first section of the findings is descriptive.
-Table 1 summarize the background, socio-economic and immigration characteristics of the two investigated groups.
-After comparing the two groups we can conclude that they do not significantly differ in age and gender ratio, although the FSU immigrant group has a greater portion of women than the Ethiopian immigrant group (about 58% and about 53% respectively).
-Regarding religion, there is a significant difference in the percentage of Jewish descendants in the two groups; 96.8% of the Ethiopian immigrants are Jewish but only 68% of FSU immigrants (2= 4.9, p<0.01).
+Table 1 summarizes the background, socio-economic and immigration characteristics of the two investigated groups.
+After comparing the two groups, we can conclude that they do not significantly differ in age and gender ratio, although the FSU immigrant group has a greater portion of women than the Ethiopian immigrant group (about 58% and about 53% respectively).
+Regarding religion, there is a significant difference in the percentage of Jewish descendants in the two groups: 96.8% of the Ethiopian immigrants are Jewish but only 68% of FSU immigrants were Jewish (2= 4.9, p<0.01).